 This grant contributes to the ongoing work of the Community Land Trust Network.
-It will support the organisation to influence decision-makers; support its members; and work to secure adequate funding for community-led housing projects across England and Wales.
+It supports the organisation to influence decision-makers; assist its members; and work to secure adequate funding for community-led housing projects across England and Wales.

 Why we are funding this project

 To support the national infrastructure required to allow the community-led housing sector to grow at scale and ultimately provide more affordable housing.

 To support the increase and availability of suitable and affordable finance at every stage of community-led housing development and to increase the access to land and properties not currently used as homes.

 This funding contributes to the core funding of the Community Land Trust Network over three years, ensuring that its work in empowering community land trusts, as well as community-led housing more widely, can continue.
 Importantly, the funding will also support the lobbying work that the network engages in with government.

 The funded work of the Community Land Trust Network falls into six separate areas, these are:

 - Developing and progressing an advocacy strategy

 - Campaigning to bring about positive policy changes for community land trusts and the wider community-led housing sector

 - Compiling data to make sure that a robust case can be made in favour of community-led housing with policymakers

 - Providing advocacy support to regional community-led housing hubs so that they can achieve change in their areas